Still in Love with You (Thin Lizzy song)

 "Still in Love with You" is a song originally recorded by Thin Lizzy.
-The studio version was first released on their 1974 album Nightlife, and went on to be a live favourite, showcasing the guitarists, including Brian Robertson, Scott Gorham, Gary Moore, Snowy White, and John Sykes.
+The studio version was first released on their 1974 album, Nightlife; and went on to be a live favourite, showcasing the guitarists, including Brian Robertson, Scott Gorham, Gary Moore, Snowy White, and John Sykes.
 Live versions were released on the albums Live and Dangerous, Life, BBC Radio One Live in Concert, The Peel Sessions and One Night Only.

 Composition

-The studio version was recorded at Saturn Sound Studios, Worthing, West Sussex in March 1974, with Phil Lynott on vocals and bass, Gary Moore on guitar and Brian Downey on drums.
+The studio version was recorded at Saturn Studios, Worthing, in March 1974, with Phil Lynott on vocals and bass, Gary Moore on guitar, and Brian Downey on drums.
 Moore later said the song was a combination of two pieces; Lynott's "Still in Love With You" with his "I'll Help You See It Through", which he had been working on for some years.
 Moore left the band the following month, and the song ended up being credited on Nightlife to Lynott alone.

 "Still in Love with You" was one of the demos that secured the group's contract with Phonogram Records in summer 1974, by which time Moore had been replaced by guitarists Brian Robertson and Scott Gorham.
 Manager Chris O'Donnell later said he lied to the Phonogram representatives, saying Robertson (then aged 17) played the solo instead of Moore.
 The group returned to Saturn Sound in October to add overdubs.

 On his video, Still in Love with the Blues, Robertson described the song as "a slow blues".